Dr. Peter-Alexander Wacker

 Wherever required by statutory provisions or the Articles of Association, the Supervisory Board voted on the reports and proposals of the Executive Board after detailed examination and discussion.

-In the reporting year, we paid particularly close attention to investment projects, the current earnings situation, including the risk position and risk management, and the company’s liquidity and financial position.
+In the reporting year, we paid particularly close attention to investment projects, the current earnings situation, including the risk position and risk management, the company’s liquidity and financial position, and the IPO of Siltronic AG.

-The Supervisory Board held four meetings in 2014, two in the first half of the year and two in the second.
-Between meetings, the Executive Board immediately informed us in detail by means of written reports about all projects and plans of particular importance to the Group.
+The Supervisory Board held four ordinary meetings in 2015, two in the first half of the year and two in the second.
+In addition, extraordinary Supervisory Board meetings took place on April 16, 2015 and May 8, 2015 to prepare the IPO of Siltronic AG.
+Between meetings, the Executive Board informed us in detail by means of written reports about all projects and plans of particular importance to the Group.
 At its full meetings and in its committees, the Supervisory Board discussed in detail business transactions important to the company on the basis of the reports submitted by the Executive Board.
 The full meetings were prepared by shareholder and employee representatives in their own separate sessions.
-With the exception of Dr. Bernd W. Voss, who was unable to attend for personal reasons, every Supervisory Board member attended at least half of the meetings held in the reporting period during their term of office.

 The Supervisory Board’s Main Areas of Deliberation